saltudelft/CD4Py/README.md

 4. Perform `k`-nearest neighbor search to find `k` candidate duplicate files for each source code file.
 Next, filter out candidate duplicate files by considering the threshold `t`.
 5. Find clusters of duplicate source code files while assuming that similarity is transitive.

+# TODOs
+To implement the following TODOs, external collaborations are very welcome.

+- Better logging for showing infos and errors using Python's `logging` module.
+- Unit tests for testing the tool's functionalities. `pytest` can be used.